ravijo/multiple_kinect_baxter_calibration/README.md

 ```

 ## For three Kinects running on iai_kinect2
-1. Initilize project and start all the kinects
+1. Initialize project and start all the kinects
 ```
 roslaunch multiple_kinect_baxter_calibration init.launch
 ```